lirei-uqtr/exocet/README.md

 - **Serial Port Connection:** Easily connect to and disconnect from the fuel cell via a specified COM port.
 - **Fuel Cell Control:** Start and stop the fuel cell, and control components like fans and blowers.
 - **Real-time Monitoring:** View live data streams and raw messages from the fuel cell.
-- **Data Persistence:** Utilizes QuestDB, a high-performance time-series database, for data storage (via Docker).
+- **Data Persistence:** Utilizes QuestDB, a high-performance time-series database, for data storage.

 ## Requirements

 - Python 3.13+
-- Docker
 - A Protium-2500 Fuel Cell

 ## Installation & Setup